emberjs/guides/source/routing/defining-your-routes.md

 user visits `posts/new`, they'll see the `posts/new.hbs` template rendered into the `{{outlet}}` of the `posts` template.

-A nested route's names includes the names of its ancestors.
+A nested route name includes the names of its ancestors.
 If you want to transition to a route (either via `transitionTo` or `{{#link-to}}`), make sure to use the full route name (`posts.new`, not `new`).